Yzaky/Javascript-jiggling/README.md

 # Javascript-jiggling

-Just some fun using Javascript &amp; HTML5
+An Arcade game only using HTML5 and Javascript.